stark0de/pe-tools/README.md

 # PE-Tools
 This repository contains various tools useful for offensive operations (reversing, etc) regarding the PE (Portable Executable) format

+Installs needed:
-Installs needed: pip3 install pefile
+pip3 install pefile

+pip3 install colorama

 ## Signature searcher
 This tool simply finds all .exe files in the C drive and searches for a keyword in their Authenticode signature.
 This is useful to find all the files signed by the same company (this proves to be useful for thick app pentesting for example).